-It depends on the seller, and obviously, it’s a little different depending on whether you’re paying in CAD or USD.
+It depends on the seller, whether you’re buying the eBook or paperback, and whether you’re paying in CAD or USD.

 On Amazon Kindle: $15.93 CAD or $12.84 USD.

-- On Kobo: $16.47.
+On Kobo: $16.47.
 I think that’s CAD, and I’m not sure what it costs in USD.

-- On Barnes & Noble: $10.99.
+On Barnes & Noble: $10.99.
 I assume that’s USD.

-- Other: it varies.
+Other: it varies.